kepons/pp2-production-stats/README.md

 If you encounter a bug or crash with the plugin installed, please [create an issue](https://github.com/kepons/pp2-production-stats/issues/new) with a screenshot or text of your error.

 **Please do not report crashes that contain `PP2ProductionStats` in the error text to the Paragon Pioneers 2 developer because that is a problem with the plugin and not the game itself.
-File an issue here instead.**
+File an issue here instead.
+If you do report an error to the developer, please mention if you are using any mods.**

 ## Development